 The bathroom comes with a toilet, a sink, a hair dryer, a tub, and a shower.

-p>A first-day fee of € 15.00 applies to each room.
+More Information: This room has been awarded 1 star by the German Tourism Association (DTV).
+Wi-Fi connection is free! p>A first-day fee of € 15.00 applies to each room.
 Tourist tax is €2.75 per adult over 18 years old between April 1 and October 31.

 Location Helgoland Airport: This unit is located conveniently near Helgoland Airport.
 From Helgoland Airport the distance to the unit at Snep Goat 459, 27498 Helgoland is about 5 km (3.1 miles), approximately a 20 minutes drive by car.
 In addition, there are good public transportation options available for Helgoland, in case you don't want to rent a car.
 At the top of this page is also a map with the exact location of the object.

-Rate Summary: starting prices from USD $64-$56 for 1 person.
+Rate Summary: starting prices from USD $60-$95 for 2 persons.